Rajpratik71/zfs_wiki/Debian-Jessie-Root-on-ZFS.md

 ## Reporting Bugs

-If you have bugs or feature requests related to this HOWTO, please [file a new issue](https://github.com/zfsonlinux/zfs/issues/new) and mention @rlaager.
+If you have bugs or feature requests related to this HOWTO, please [file a new issue](https://github.com/zfsonlinux/zfs/issues/new) and mention @gmelikov and @rlaager.

 ## Step 1: Prepare The Install Environment

-1.1  Boot the Ubuntu Live CD, select Try Linux, and open a terminal (press Ctrl-Alt-T).
+1.1  Boot the Debian GNU/Linux Live CD.
+Login with the username `user` and password `live`.

-1.2  Setup and update the repositories:

-    $ sudo apt-add-repository universe
-    $ sudo apt update

-1.3  Optional: Start the OpenSSH server in the Live CD environment:
+1.2  Optional: Start the OpenSSH server in the Live CD environment:

 If you have a second system, using SSH to access the target system can be convenient.

-    $ passwd
+    $ sudo sed -i "s/PasswordAuthentication no/PasswordAuthentication yes/g" \
+          /etc/ssh/sshd_config
-    $ sudo apt --yes install openssh-server
+    $ sudo service ssh restart

 **Hint:** You can find your IP address with `ip addr show scope global`.
-Then, from your main machine, connect with `ssh ubuntu@IP`.
+Then, from your main machine, connect with `ssh user@IP`.

-1.4  Become root:
+1.3  Become root:

     $ sudo -i

-1.5  Install ZFS in the Live CD environment:
+1.4  Install ZFS in the Live CD environment:

+    # echo deb http://ftp.debian.org/debian jessie-backports main contrib \
+          >> /etc/apt/sources.list.d/backports.list
+    # apt update
-    # apt install --yes debootstrap gdisk zfs-initramfs
+    # apt install --yes debootstrap gdisk linux-headers-$(uname -r)

-**Note:** You can ignore the two error lines about "AppStream".
-They are harmless.
+    # apt install --yes -t jessie-backports zfs-dkms

+**Note:** ZFS is in the `jessie-backports` repository.
+Adding that repository may result in other packages being upgraded to backported versions.

 ## Step 2: Disk Formatting